Mutant Madness1 of 12

 Though the X-Men finally took him down, Magneto’s defeat did not come without great cost.
-In their final battle, Magneto killed Jean Grey – presumably for the last time, as she still hasn’t returned from the dead, even though her younger self is now running around in the present day.
+In their final battle, Magneto killed Jean Grey – a fate from which she only just returned.

 Putting aside all the later retcons and maneuvering to reestablish the characters of both Xorn and Magneto as separate entities, the climactic arc of Grant Morrison’s New X-Men was one of the darkest chapters in the X-Men’s history.